 Are you going through “The Change?”
 Menopause can mean a whole new world!
 Hot flashes, new weight in new places, mood swings and more.
 It’s a lot to take in!
 One big difference you may be experiencing is a sensitive or overactive bladder.
 You’re not alone!
-Urinary incontinence is a really common issue for menopausal women.
+Urinary incontinence is a really common issue for women going through menopause.

 We know that no matter how common it may be, overactive bladder issues are still embarrassing and hard to live with.
-They can wreak havoc on your romantic life, your exercise routine and make fun times like a day trip with your girlfriends almost impossible – unless you find the right incontinence products and solutions for you.
+They can wreak havoc on your romantic life, your exercise routine and make fun times like a day trip with your girlfriends almost impossible.

 Are you experiencing these common signs of a menopausal sensitive bladder?

 Will trying these management methods work?
 That depends on the cause of your incontinence.
 That’s why it’s so important to start talking to your doctor early.
-He or she can help with a diagnosis and additional treatment options if you need them.
-For example, you can also ask your doctor about bladder training or surgeries to treat prolapse and other underlying conditions that contribute to your overactive bladder.
+He or she can help with a diagnosis and additional treatment options if you need them, such as bladder training or surgeries to treat prolapse and other underlying conditions that contribute to your sensitive bladder.

 Whatever course you take, remember one thing: many women face bladder control issues at this stage in life.
-But with sensitive or overactive bladder and some poise, you don’t have to let it get in the way of life, love and a great time!
+But with the right treatment plan and leakage protection, you don’t have to let it get in the way of life, love and a great time!